-Ever wondered why acoustic guitars needs batteries but your electric doesn’t?
+Ever wondered why acoustic guitars need batteries but your electric doesn’t?

 Not all acoustic guitars need to use a battery, and some electric guitars use a battery.
-It all comes down to how your guitar, converts the energy from when you play into an electrical signal that gets sent to the amp.
+It all comes down to how your guitar, converts the energy from your playing into a signal that gets sent to the amp.

 The problem with amplifying acoustic guitars